kshinoz98/CircuitPython/README.md

 ### Description & Code

 Using a Photointerrupter and time.monotonic(), count how many times a photointerrupter has been triggered.
+The learning target of this assignment was learn how to use time.monotonic() and relearn how to use a photointerrupter.

 ```python